Seller Server Course

 Georgia Alcohol Seller Server Course

-Our Georgia alcohol server certificate course certifies to sell and serve alcoholic beverages responsibly.
+Our Georgia alcohol server certificate course certifies you to sell and serve alcoholic beverages responsibly.
 It's simple to earn and only takes a couple of hours.
 Within the day, you'll be receive your certificate immediately after it's completion.
-This Serving Alcohol course is often referred as the Georgia bartender license or Georgia seller/server permit.
+This Serving Alcohol course is often referred as the Georgia bartender license or Georgia seller server permit.

 Since 1985, we have alcohol certified tens of thousands of individuals and businesses over the last 35 years.
 This course is created by former bar and restaurant managers, bartenders, and servers.
 Our training incorporates decades of research.
 Over the decades, we have worked diligently with the state department and liability lawyers to create the most reputable and recommended alcohol certification training.

 We recognize that you are busy and alcohol training maybe not on the forefront of your mind.
 We aim to give you accurate knowledge and quickly bring you "up to speed" with the most recent laws.
 Some of our information may seem common knowledge.
 But, as you do, we take your profession very seriously.
 Your decisions, while serving alcohol, could make a dramatic difference in another person's life.
 With a little of your time and our training, we will help you become a safer alcohol seller or server and increase your tips.
 Select your course, click Enroll Now, complete the course and print your free certificate and wallet card all within a couple of hours.